emanmoh25/opportunity-dashboard/README.md

 # Opportunity Dashboard

-A REST API that aggregates internships, fellowships, and other educational opportunities in one place, with filtering to help students quickly find programs they're actually eligible for.
+A REST API that aggregates scholarships, fellowships, and pipeline programs, spanning high school through college, and matches them to individual students based on GPA, grade level, and interests.

 Built with Spring Boot and PostgreSQL.

 ## Why

-Opportunity info for students is scattered across mailing lists, Instagram posts, and word of mouth, and most of it doesn't say clearly who can actually apply.
-This project centralizes opportunities in a queryable database so students can filter by grade level and type instead of digging through a dozen sources.
+The programs that change a student's trajectory the most, Thrive Scholars, the Gates Scholarship, QuestBridge, sophomore-specific tech fellowships, are usually the hardest to find.
+They're scattered across mailing lists, Instagram posts, and word of mouth, and most students don't hear about them until the deadline has passed.
+This isn't another internship board duplicating what's already on LinkedIn.
+It centralizes access and pipeline opportunities in a queryable database, then scores and ranks them for each student so the best-fit programs surface first, instead of a student having to guess whether they even qualify.

 ## Tech Stack